pepesir/Bosco/README.md

 ## For Termux
-Sorry this repo is for heroku only
+Sorry this repo is heroku only

 ### ⚠ Warning ⚠